kjs5107/Crypto-DES/README.md

    - Includes encryption and decryption algorithms
    - Completed (do not modify)

-3. IP
+4. IP
    - Initial permutation
    - Completed (do not modify)

-4. FeisteNetwork
+5. FeisteNetwork
    - Consists of 16 rounds.
    - This class includes the f-function with four steps: Expansion, Xor, S-box substitution, Permutation
    - To be completed

-5. IPinverse
+6. IPinverse
    - Final permutation, inverse of the initial permutation
    - To be completed

-6. KeySchedule
+7. KeySchedule
    - Includes key scheduling algorithms for both encryption and decryption
    - To be completed

 Things to Know:

-1. To run the DES_Simulation class, provide two command line arguments for a file name for plaintext and another file name for the key To run, type “java DES_Simulation input.txt key.txt”
+1. To run the DES_Simulation class, provide two command line arguments for a file name for plaintext and another file name for the key.
+   For example, type “java DES_Simulation input.txt key.txt”

    With the given txt files, your program output must be: